imahrahim/ClicksForFicsProcess/content/posts/Fazit.md

     - The iterative nature of my project, especially with the additional tags, highlighted the importance of trial and error.
 Each iteration brought new insights and led to more refined solutions.

 6. **Realizing the Value of Detours**:
-    - Although the detours were time-consuming, they were also informative.
+    - Although the mistakes were time-consuming, they were also informative.
 Each misstep and correction provided deeper insights into the data and the most effective ways to visualize it.

 ### Final Thoughts